whatiskeptiname/Minor-Python-Scripts/threading_practice/README.md

 Some threading examples and a project to batch download images using thereading.

 ### Note:
-    Threads are useful for IO bound tasks, but they are not very useful for CPU bound tasks.
+Threads and asyncio are useful for IO bound tasks, but they are not very useful for CPU bound tasks.

 For CPU bound tasks, we can use multiprocessing.